 Do not leave any questions unanswered.

-Recent GED graduates have some good advice for you: don’t try to learn for all four GED tests at once.
-You are allowed to take one of the four GED tests at a time, so prepare for one subject area, take that test, and move on to the next subject field.
+You can take these subject tests one at a time.
+So prepare for one subject area, take that test, and move on to the next subject field.

 Postponement and pretexts are your biggest enemies.
 Please adopt a learning schedule and stick to it.

 The second common mistake that leads to failing the actual test is the fact that students spend too much time on one question and end up not making it through the whole test.

 Last Updated on